18F/sql_insert_writer/docs/usage.rst

 Sample data
 -----------

-To try the examples in your own PostgreSQL instance, run the data setup SQL commands from `here <sample_tables.sql>`_.
+To try the examples in your own PostgreSQL instance, run the `data setup SQL commands
+<sample_tables.sql>`_.

 Simple INSERT statements
 ------------------------